-3-4 years Personal, Self- • To select and use activities and resources with help. old Social and Confidence • To welcome and value praise for what they have done.
-Emotional and Self- • To enjoy the responsibility of carrying out small tasks.
-Development Awareness • To be more outgoing towards unfamiliar people and more Bevelopment 7 confident in new social situations. • To be confident talking to other children when playing and communicate freely about own home and community. • To show confidence in asking adults for help.
-Managing • To be aware of own feelings and know that some actions and Feelings and • words can hurt others' feelings.
-Behaviour • To begin to accept the needs of others and to take turns and Dellavioui • share resources, sometimes with support from others. , · · · · · · · · · · · · · · · · · · · • To usually tolerate delay when needs are not immediately met, and understand wishes may not always be met. • To usually adapt behaviour to different events, social situations Malaina - and changes in routine.
-Making • To play in a group, extending and elaborating play ideas, e.g. Relationships building up a role-play activity with other children. • To initiate play, offering cues to peers to join them. • To keep play going by responding to what others are saying or doing. • To demonstrate friendly behaviour, initiating conversations and forming good relationships with peers and familiar adults.
-Physical Health and • To tell adults when hungry or tired, or when they want to rest Development Self-Care or play. • To gain more bowel and bladder control and can attend to toileting needs most of the time themselves. • To usually manage washing and drying hands. • To dress with help, e.g. puts arms into open-fronted coat or shirt when held up, pulls up own trousers, and pulls up zipper once it is fastened at the bottom.
-Understanding People and • To show interest in the lives of people who are familiar to the World Communities them.
-To remember and talk about significant events in their own experiences. • To recognise and describe special times or events for family or friends. • To show interest in different occupations and ways of life. • To know some of the things that make them unique and talk about some of the similarities and differences in relation to friends or family.
-Reception Personal, Self- • To be confident to speak to others about own needs, wants, Social and Confidence interests and opinions.
-Emotional and Self- • To describe self in positive terms and talk about abilities.
-Development Awareness Managing • To explain own knowledge and understanding, and ask Feelings and appropriate questions of others.
-Behaviour • To take steps to resolve conflicts with other children, e.g. finding a compromise.
-Making • To understand that own actions affect other people.
-For Relationships example, becomes upset or tries to comfort another child when 1 they realise they have upset them. they realise they have apset them. • To be aware of the boundaries set and of behavioural · Feelings and Behaviour Making • appropriate questions of others.
-To take steps to resolve conflicts with other children, e.g. finding a compromise.
-To understand that own actions affect other people.
-For example, becomes upset or tries to comfort another child when
+20 50 Deveenel Calf To palack and use activities and we converse with hole 30-50 Months Personal, Social and Emotional Development Self- Confidence and Self- Awareness Managing Feelings and Behaviour To select and use activities and resources with help.
+To welcome and value praise for what they have done.
+To enjoy the responsibility of carrying out small tasks.
+To be more outgoing towards unfamiliar people and more confident in new social situations.
+To be confident talking to other children when playing and communicate freely about own home and community.
+To show confidence in asking adults for help.
+To be aware of own feelings and know that some actions and words can hurt others' feelings.
+To begin to accept the needs of others and to take turns and share resources, sometimes with support from others.
+To usually tolerate delay when needs are not immediately met, and understand wishes may not always be met.
+To usually adapt behaviour to different events, social situations and changes in routine.
+Making Relationships To play in a group, extending and elaborating play ideas, e.g. building up a role-play activity with other children.
+To initiate play, offering cues to peers to join them.
+To keep play going by responding to what others are saying or doing.
+To demonstrate friendly behaviour, initiating conversations and forming good relationships with peers and familiar adults.
+Physical Development Health and Self-Care To tell adults when hungry or tired, or when they want to rest or play.
+To gain more bowel and bladder control and can attend to toileting needs most of the time themselves.
+To usually manage washing and drying hands.
+To dress with help, e.g. puts arms into open-fronted coat or shirt when held up, pulls up own trousers, and pulls up zipper once it is fastened at the bottom.
+Understanding the World People and Communities To show interest in the lives of people who are familiar to them.
+To remember and talk about significant events in their own experiences.
+To recognise and describe special times or events for family or friends.
+To show interest in different occupations and ways of life.
+To know some of the things that make them unique and talk about some of the similarities and differences in relation to friends or family.
+40-60 Months Personal, Social and Emotional Development Self- Confidence and Self- Awareness Managing To be confident to speak to others about own needs, wants, interests and opinions.
+To describe self in positive terms and talk about abilities.
+To explain own knowledge and understanding, and ask